 - Validity: The final element of data quality, given a prediction of how a data set should behave, that data repeatedly demonstrates that behavior.

-What Are Data Quality Metrics or measures?
+What Are Data Quality Metrics?

 Data quality metrics are measurements used to assess the quality of your business data.
 Combine any of the fundamental six data quality measures, and you will be able to assess the quality of your business data.
 However, data quality metrics will only be as relevant as a common understanding of what good data quality looks like and its purpose within the business.